Configuring WMA

 Metadata configuration

-WMA is often run on servers managed by the Webscale Control Plane.
-When the server has been created in a Webscale Cluster, a metadata file (/var/lib/webscale/metadata.json) may contain useful values that will be used by WMA (if not overwritten by the local configuration file).
-These metadata values include:
+WMA typically runs on servers managed by the Webscale Control Plane.
+For servers created in a Webscale Cluster, the metadata file (/var/lib/webscale/metadata.json) contains values that WMA uses unless they are overwritten by the local configuration file.

 [